What is the AI Reply Agent?

 Both metrics work together to show you how effectively your AI agent is helping manage your inbox - the Involvement Rate shows how often it's helping, while the Resolution Rate shows how accurately it's helping.

-Q: What does the AI Agent's Calendly integration do exactly?
+What does the Calendly integration do exactly?

-Q: How does routing work when handover or escalation is triggered?
+How does routing work when handover or escalation is triggered?

 This ensures no escalated lead gets missed.